gyulanemeth/bluefox.email/posts/social-media-content-for-automated-newsletters-technical-guide.md

 Because of that, content extraction and screenshot-based approaches should be treated as supplemental options rather than the primary mechanism for an automated newsletter.

+## A note on RSS feed formatting

+If your newsletter workflow combines social content with RSS feeds, keep in mind that RSS feeds are not consistently structured.
+Some feeds include images in different tags or properties, while others place large chunks of HTML inside the description field.
+A few provide clean summaries; others include nearly the full article text.
+You will need to normalize this input before passing it to AI summarization to get reliable results.
+Build a preprocessing step that extracts only the fields you actually need and strips HTML where necessary.

 ## Recommended approach

 Start with RSS and YouTube, which are stable, predictable, and well-supported.
 Once those are working reliably, evaluate whether social media integration makes sense for your specific use case and whether the technical overhead is worth it.